SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Developer-Guide-(3-Your-first-Item).md

 SlimefunItem sfItem = new SlimefunItem(itemGroup, itemStack, recipeType, recipe);
 ```

-Finally, to make our item and item group appear in the Slimefun guide, we will call `sfItem.register(this)` to register it.<br>
+Finally, to make our item and item group appear in the Slimefun guide, we will call `sfItem.register(this)` to register it.

-The item will already be craftable too.<br>
+The item will already be craftable too.

 `this` refers to your SlimefunAddon in this case.

 Let's recap what we got so far:

-1. We created a new ItemGroup<br>
+1. We created a new ItemGroup

-    a. that uses a customItemStack<br>
+    a. that uses a customItemStack

-2. We created a new SlimefunItem<br>
+2. We created a new SlimefunItem

-    a. that has a custom Recipe<br>
+    a. that has a custom Recipe

-    b. that uses a custom SlimefunItemStack<br>
+    b. that uses a custom SlimefunItemStack

 Here is all of our code again (this should still all be inside your `onEnable()` method):